Skip to content

 sudo mysql -uroot

-The following SQL statements are now carried out in the MariaDB shell:
+The following SQL statements are now carried out in the MariaDB shell (The 'password' must be replaced by the current password of the 'root' user):

 1